A traditional dessert for Chinese New Year with a chewy and sticky texture.

 - 3 cups of glutinous rice flour (sticky rice flour), it is gluten free

 - 1 cup of rice flour (if you prefer your cake very stickily, replace this with glutinous rice flour)

 - 1 cup of boiling water

 - pinch of salt

-- 1 thinly sliced piece of ginger (optional)
+- a few thinly sliced piece of ginger, julienned

-- Dust with a mixture of peanut, sesame seeds, sugar and coconut if desired.
+Topping – peanut, sesame seeds, sugar and coconut

 - 1/3 cup sesame seeds, lightly toasted